dotnet/docs-maui/docs/xaml/fundamentals/essential-syntax.md

 </ContentPage>
 ```

-In this example, the `Padding` property is set to specific values on iOS and Android, with the remaining platforms being set to the default value.
+In this example, the `Padding` property is set to different values on iOS and Android, with the other platforms being set to the default value.

 The `OnPlatform` class also defines a `Platforms` property, which is an `IList` of `On` objects.
 Each `On` object can set the `Platform` and `Value` property to define the `Thickness` value for a specific platform.
 In addition, the `Platform` property of `On` is of type `IList<string>`, so you can include multiple platforms if the values are the same: